martinfreedman/LispFlat/README.md

 ### Lines of Code ###
 ![Loc](loc.png)

-As you can see the whole solution incuding tests and test harness is a total of 192 lines.
+As you can see the whole solution including tests and test harness is a total of 192 lines.
 Not bad compared to Python all things considered!

 ### Conclusion ###

 Well I hoped you enjoyed reading this as much as I enjoyed creating this solution.

-Apart from the already linked to original by Peter Norvald there are also [C++] (https://howtowriteaprogram.blogspot.co.uk/2010/11/lisp-interpreter-in-90-lines-of-c.html) and, on github, [F#](https://github.com/jbevain/flispy) solutions available, to compare.
+Apart from the already linked to original by Peter Norvig there are also [C++] (https://howtowriteaprogram.blogspot.co.uk/2010/11/lisp-interpreter-in-90-lines-of-c.html) and, on git-hub, [F#](https://github.com/jbevain/flispy) solutions available, to compare.

 Finally you can browse my [source directly](https://github.com/martinfreedman/LispFlat) and fork it if you want!